durandtibo/hya/.github/CONTRIBUTING.md

 ## License

-By contributing to `bearface`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to `hya`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.